Viijay-Kr/typescript-cleanup-definitions/README.md

 ## What is it ?

-`typescript-cleanup-defs` is a simple typescript plugin that filters out [Go to definition](https://code.visualstudio.com/Docs/editor/editingevolved#_go-to-type-definition) results from any given set of declaration files
+`typescript-cleanup-definitions` is a simple TypeScript plugin that filters out [Go to definition](https://code.visualstudio.com/Docs/editor/editingevolved#_go-to-type-definition) results from any given set of declaration files

 ## Installation

-`npm install typescript-cleanup-defs`
+`npm install typescript-cleanup-definitions`

 or

-`yarn add typescript-cleanup-defs`
+`yarn add typescript-cleanup-definitions`

 ## Usage